linkspreed/Web5/Special_Works.md

+# 11.08.2022
+ - We're making some small changes to the Web5 landing page.

 # 03.07.2022
  - We released the new version 2.2.0.11.
 The full list of changes can be found in the changelog.